 I tried out this little miracle while traveling in very rural Turkey (literally on the beach) and it worked like a charm.
 I had 5 bars of cell service available in less than one second and lightning fast internet.
 Yay technology.

-The website is very user-friendly and pretty sleek-looking as well.
+The website is very user-friendly and pretty sleek-looking.
 It's a breeze to log in, view your balance and top up.
 You can even utilize the auto top-up feature so your data will add itself on automagically so you'll never run out!
 Can't get much simpler than that.
 And you also have the option of switching from data to cellular and back again if you want - no need to buy a new sim, instead you just easily change your plan.
 It's all so simple!

 The rates are pretty sweet at only $0.11 per megabyte.
 Granted, global data rates may be a tad more expensive than purchasing local SIMs, (as it is with all international plans), but you're paying for the convenience and ease of use as well.
 Not to mention safety, security and peace of mind.
 You can't even be sure a local SIM will work (trust me on that) and good luck trying to get any customer support on a pre-paid plan that you bought a month ago in another shop in another city.
 Really.
 You may as well talk to the wall.